Call us: 855.522.6457

 At Dignity Health, we want to make sure you and your family experience a happy and healthy pregnancy and birth.

 What Causes Gestational Diabetes?

 When you’re pregnant, your body needs more insulin than normal to help lower your blood sugar levels.
-Gestational diabetes develops when a woman’s body can’t make enough insulin to keep up with demand.
+Gestational diabetes develops when a woman’s body can’t make enough insulin to meet the demand.